graebema/aws-fis-demo/README.md

 ec2 instances of the autoscaling group.
 The fis experiment needs to be started manually in the aws console.

+This code has been tested with terraform 0.15.4

 **Show your support**